buchmiet/FastFsm/readme.md

 | Async Hot Path (no yield) | **~208 ns** | 412.9 ns | 2.0× *faster* |
 | Async With Yield | ~2000 ns | **412.9 ns** | 4.9× slower |

-*TS implementation: a minimal FSM with a direct* `switch` *statement.
+**TypeScript implementation:** A minimal FSM with a direct `switch` statement.
 Bun's JavaScriptCore JIT heavily optimizes hot paths (especially the synchronous ones).
-Note that the async models differ: the TypeScript async test uses a* `setImmediate()`*/event-loop mechanism (which is very fast in Bun for a resolved promise without actual delay), whereas the .NET test uses* `Task.Yield()` *to simulate an actual context switch.*
+Note that the async models differ: the TypeScript async test uses a `setImmediate()`/event-loop mechanism (which is very fast in Bun for a resolved promise without actual delay), whereas the .NET test uses `Task.Yield()` to simulate an actual context switch.

 **Interpretation:** FastFSM's raw performance in .NET is competitive with, and often better than, an ultra-optimized TypeScript implementation running on a JIT VM: